-- 5. Set Mass Flow Label to the name you want to use for the mass flow unit. - 6.
+- 5. Set Mass Flow Label to the name you want to use for the mass flow unit.
+Maximum of 8 characters. - 6.
 Set Mass Total Label to the name you want to use for the mass total and mass inventory unit.
+Maximum of 8 characters.